JoelHill/go-rest-http-blaster/README.md

-# CBAPIClient
+# go-rest-http-blaster

-CBAPIClient is a **Go** HTTP client that provides built-in support for circuit breakers, statsd, and open tracing.
+go-rest-http-blaster is a **Go** HTTP client that provides built-in support for circuit breakers, statsd, and open tracing.

 ## Usage